FuelLabs/sway-standards/standards/src_6/README.md

 # Rationale

-The ABI discussed and covers the known use cases of token vaults while allowing safe implementations
+The ABI discussed covers the known use cases of token vaults while allowing safe implementations

 # Backwards Compatibility

-This standard is fully compatible with the SRC-20 standard
+This standard is fully compatible with the [SRC-20 standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20).

 # Security Considerations